tukasa0001/TownOfHost/README-EN.md

 If both Impostors and Jackals are in the game, the game continues even if all Crewmates are dead. <br>
 Crewmates may still win in this case by completing their tasks.
 Jackal and Impostor have to kill each other.<br>

-・In the case of 1 Impo & Jackal, even if it is banished by vote, it will be displayed as `No one was banished'<br>
+・In the case of 1 Impo & Jackal, even if it is banished by vote, it will be displayed as No one was banished<br>
   It is not a bug that is displayed like this as a countermeasure against blackout.<br>
 ・ Auto mute is removed when impo is hung<br>